 A Smart City will need to create, use, and provide accurate and consistent information internally (across departments) and externally (to partner agencies, residents, and businesses) to enable reliable decision making.

-Globetom is Platinum-certified for Open API Conformance by the TM Forum.
+Globetom is Diamond-certified for Open API Conformance by the TM Forum.

 The TM Forum provides an open, collaborative environment along with practical tools and information to help its members across industries in their digital transformation initiatives.